Recipes from Italy

 When the egg whites become glossy and form stiff peaks, sift in the icing sugar little by little, still whisking.
 Keep mixing until you get a thick, shiny meringue that holds its shape.

-Decorate and Bake
+Decorate and Finish Baking

 ciaramicola cake recipe step 7